m-appel/iplookup/README.md

 This repository does not include [ip2asn](https://github.com/romain-fontugne/ip2asn) as a submodule because it has grown quite large.
 Instead, you have to specify the path to an existing installation instead.
-In addition, either the location of `ix` and `netixlan` files or names of Kafka topics need to be specified.
-You can combine both data sources, but only exactly one per `ix`/`netixlan` is allowed.
+In addition, the location of `ix` and `netixlan` files need to be specified.

 ### Example configuration